Cereloran/Renpy-lockpick-minigame/README.md

 Ping me on [Zeil Learning discord server](https://discord.gg/BNEMkv3W) if you need help with understanding the code.
 This is my first time to public my github repository so sorry if it look messy.

+I'll be happy if someone tells me how can i improve my code

 ### How to download
 Find the only green button here and click on download zip, or you can open the `script.rpy` file and download audio and images separately